-All of our drug candidates have arisen from our research activities or those of our collaborators, and are in the development stage.
-We commit significant resources to our research and development activities.
-None of our drug candidates have yet received regulatory approval for marketing in the U.S. by the FDA or by any applicable agencies in other countries.
-We are also developing a broad pipeline of clinical candidates for next generation biologics and novel oncology therapeutics in a number of orphan disease indications.
-Though the Company holds a broad IP portfolio, the current focus of our internal development efforts is XBIO-101 and PolyXen, in part due to capital constraints.
+Xenetic's drug candidates have resulted from its research activities or those of its collaborators and are in the development stage.
+As a result, the Company commits significant resources to its research and development activities and anticipates continuing to do so for the near future.
+To date, none of the Company's drug candidates have received regulatory marketing authorization in the U.S. by the FDA nor in any other territories by any applicable agencies.
+Although the Company holds a broad patent portfolio, the focus of its internal development efforts is currently limited to research and development of its lead product candidate XBIO-101 due to capital restraints.

-We, directly or indirectly, through our wholly-owned subsidiary, Xenetic U.K., and its wholly-owned subsidiaries, Lipoxen, Xenetic Technologies, Inc. and SymbioTec, GmbH, own various U.S. federal trademark registrations and applications, and unregistered trademarks and service marks, including but not limited to Virexxa®, OncoHistTM, PolyXenTM, ErepoXenTM, ImuXenTM, XemysTM, and PulmoXenTM.
-Altogether, we, directly or indirectly, hold more than 201 patents with 40 in the United States and an additional 161 international patents, and we have approximately 101 pending patent applications worldwide.
+The Company, directly or indirectly, through its wholly-owned subsidiary, Xenetic Biosciences (U.K.) Limited ("Xenetic UK"), and its wholly-owned subsidiaries, Lipoxen Technologies Limited ("Lipoxen"), Xenetic Bioscience, Incorporated and SymbioTec, GmbH ("SymbioTec"), own various U.S. federal trademark registrations and applications, and unregistered trademarks and service marks, including but not limited to Virexxa®, OncoHistTM, PolyXenTM, ErepoXenTM, ImuXenTM, and PulmoXenTM.